progressivis/progressivis/doc/custom_modules.md

 .. progressivis_dot:: ./userguide1.py
 ```
 The modules are first ordered linearly using [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting), according to the dataflow graph made of modules linked by slots.
 Then, the scheduler runs them in order and starts again in the end.
-For each module, the scheduler calls the method `is_ready()` and, if it returns `True`, it calls the method `run()` that calls the method `run_step()` described in the next section.
+For each module, the scheduler calls the method `Module.is_ready()` and, if it returns `True`, it calls the method `Module.run()` that calls the method `Module.run_step()` described in the next section.
-When reaching the end of the module list (called the `run_list` in the Scheduler), the Scheduler cleans-up its list by removing all the modules that have finished their work.
+When reaching the end of the module list, the Scheduler cleans-up its list by removing all the modules that have finished their work.
 This means that modules have an internal state, `Module.state`, with the following possible values:
 ```Python
 state_created